Mobility vs. Flexibility: Why You Need Both for Longevity

 Research published in the Journal of Sports Rehabilitation indicates that individuals with high passive flexibility but low active control are 2.5 times more likely to experience ligamentous strains.
 Furthermore, the American Council on Exercise (ACE) reports that joint-related issues account for over 25% of all primary care visits in adults over 50, a statistic that can be drastically reduced by prioritizing movement quality over simple stretching.

-The Hidden Costs of Modern Movement Deficits
+Modern Movement Deficits

 The primary issue in modern fitness is the "stretching obsession."
 Many individuals attempt to fix joint "tightness" by stretching muscles that are actually neurologically "locked" to provide stability.
 If your brain perceives a joint as unstable, it will command the surrounding muscles to tighten as a protective mechanism.
 Standard static stretching in this scenario is like trying to loosen a knot by pulling on both ends—it often results in more tension or, worse, a labral tear or disc herniation.